Yan-Jianhua/AutoRQD/README.md

 # Installation
 1. First, obtain the correct PyTorch installation command for your system from the official PyTorch website.
-2. Then, install the remaining dependencies for this project.
+2. Then, install the remaining dependencies for this project bu running the following command:
 ```
 pip install -r requirements.txt
 ```

 # Usage
 ## Dataset structure
-### Raw dataset
+### Dats arrangement
 Organize your original images and LabelMe JSON annotations in this structure:
 ```
 raw_dataset/